awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups.create-endpoint-group.md

-# Adding, Editing, or Removing an Endpoint Group<a name="about-endpoint-groups.create-endpoint-group"></a>
+# Adding, editing, or removing an endpoint group<a name="about-endpoint-groups.create-endpoint-group"></a>

 You work with endpoint groups on the AWS Global Accelerator console or by using an API operation\.
 You can add or remove endpoints from an endpoint group at any time\.